Glass Partitions Acoustics: Quick Review

 How to Manage the Noise with Glass Partitions Acoustics

 We need to look at both keeping the noise out and keeping the noise in.
 In other words, we must prevent noise from entering a busy circulation space into a private office.
-At the same time, we must prevent privacy loss from the office to external space.
+At the same time, we must prevent privacy loss from the office to the external space.

 The Glass Partitions Acoustics effectiveness is also known as the sound insulation or sound reduction performance and is measured by the sound reduction index (SRI).
 This is the ability of a partition to reduce the level of sound passing through it.
 You can measure the SRI by testing a partition sample in an acoustic laboratory following EN ISO 10140-1 and 2.
 You then express the result in dB (Rw) under EN ISO 717-1; this allows specifiers to compare similar partitions.